netgen-layouts/layouts-docs/cookbook/using_themes.rst

 .. code-block:: jinja

-    {% extends '@ngbm/block/block.html.twig' %}
+    {% extends '@nglayouts/block/block.html.twig' %}

     {% block content %}
         ...
     {% endblock %}

-As you can see, you can even reference the built in templates with ``@ngbm`` Twig namespace in your templates, for extending them, including them and so on.
+As you can see, you can even reference the built in templates with ``@nglayouts`` Twig namespace in your templates, for extending them, including them and so on.

 .. warning::

-    Not all built in templates can be referenced with ``@ngbm`` namespace.
+    Not all built in templates can be referenced with ``@nglayouts`` namespace.
-    Only layout, block (including the base block template) and item templates can be used with ``@ngbm`` namespace.
+    Only layout, block (including the base block template) and item templates can be used with ``@nglayouts`` namespace.
 Referencing all other templates still works by using ``@NetgenLayouts`` namespace.

 After you place your template in one of the paths discussed earlier, your template will automatically be picked up and used for rendering your block.